 Colgate has a long-standing commitment to respecting human and labor rights worldwide and supports the United Nations Universal Declaration of Human Rights and the International Labor Organization (ILO) Core Labor Standards.
 Colgate works with and seeks out business partners who share our commitment to universal human rights.
 We recognize the responsibility of businesses to respect labor rights and engage with stakeholders adherence to universal human rights.
-Protecting human and labor rights is one of our key sustainability issues identified on page 12.
+Protecting human and labor rights is one of our key sustainability issues.

 To learn more about our human rights strategy and management approach, please see our Human Rights Policy.

 Colgate-Palmolive People -- approximately 34,500 strong -- reflect the diverse richness of the cultures we serve around the world.
 As a company, we celebrate differences, promote an inclusive environment and value the contributions of all Colgate People.
 Our business strategy of driving and funding growth and becoming the best place to work depends on the fullest contributions of all employees, wherever they are.
 Colgate is committed to providing inclusive employment, training, compensation, promotion opportunities, and all other terms and conditions of employment.